jamesspearsv/shopping-cart-project/README.md

 - [ ] Shopping Cart
   - [ ] View items in cart
   - [ ] Add items to cart
-  - [ ] Edit items in cart
+  - [ ] Change quantity of item when in cart
   - [ ] Remove items from cart
 - [ ] FakeStoreAPI Module
   - [ ] Retrieve items from API
   - [ ] Parse items from API
 - [ ] Store Filters
-  - [ ] Limit visable items in store by category
+  - [ ] Filter and limit items in store by category

 ### Pages / Routes